MubarakShaik-dev/Klickss-assignment/README.md

 Klickks - Full-Stack Authentication System
 This project is a complete user authentication and session management system built with the MERN stack (MongoDB, Express, React, Node.js).
 It serves as a foundation for a photography platform called "Klickks," featuring a modern user interface, secure backend practices, and a seamless deployment setup.

-Of course.
-Here is a more detailed "Features" section that you can add to your README.md.
-It's broken down into categories to be more descriptive for your assignment.

 Project Features
 Core Functionality